Last Updated on December 13, 2022 by Anne-Sophie Reinhardt

 Help With Childcare

-The Child Care and Development Fund provides financial assistance to families who need assistance with child care costs while they operate.
+The Child Care and Development Fund provides financial assistance to families who need assistance with childcare costs while they operate.
 Call (202) 690-6782 for more information.

 Help With Medical And Dental Care